sh1boot/sh1boot.github.io/_posts/2025-08-29-initialised-variables-considered-harmful.md

 and suddenly this warning turns up.

-And if the compiler can't decide, maybe because the type is an array or whatever, then being the diligent you that you are you'll hopefully catch it when you run your unit tests with `-fsanitize=memory`.
+And if the compiler can't decide, maybe because the type is an array or whatever, then being the diligent you that you are you'll hopefully be able to catch some more complex cases when you run your unit tests with `-fsanitize=memory`.